theMLtrader/infrared-default-list/README.md

 1. Our team will review your submission.
 2. We may request changes or clarifications if needed.
-3. Once approved, your gauge will be merged and become visible in the app for the specified network.
+3. Once approved, your changes will be merged and become visible in the app for the specified network.

 Thank you for contributing to our ecosystem!